mnuessler/jekyll-asciinema/README.md

 ## Usage

-Use the tag as follows in your Jekyll pages and posts:
+Use the tag as follow in your Jekyll pages and posts:

-    {% asciicast 14 %}
+    {% asciicast 123 %}

 This will create the associated script tag:

-    <script type="text/javascript" src="https://asciinema.org/a/14.js" id="asciicast-14" async="async"></script>
+    <script type="text/javascript" src="https://asciinema.org/a/123.js" id="asciicast-123" async="async"></script>

+Replace "123" with the real ID of the asciicast to embed.

 ## Development